trajkovski-lab/Quality-filtering/README.md

 directory_faa: faa_files # (sub)directory where to store .faa and .fna output of the Prodigal tool
 database_folder: ../../resources/database/ # path to the dir where to download both GUNC and BUSCO databases

-gunc_db_type: gtdb # choose between gdtb and progenomes
+gunc_db_type: gtdb # choose between gtdb and progenomes

 busco_parameters: --auto-lineage-prok #  set either '-l *lineage*' (lineage = official lineage from BUSCO docs), --auto-lineage-prok or cluster analysis (see below)
+save_busco_output: False # If True, write busco output in temporary_dir.
+Else, write in main output dir.

+#Resources
+threads: 8 # number of threads

+mem_mb_prodigal: 12000 # memory in MB
+time_min_prodigal: 30 # time in minutes

+mem_mb_gunc: 24000 # memory in MB
+time_min_gunc: 60 # time in minutes

+mem_mb_busco: 12000 # memory in MB
+time_min_busco: 180 # time in minutes

 # specific fields necessary only if busco_parameters == 'cluster_analysis'
-all_genomes: ../../All_genomes.tsv #table where cluster is specified for every genome in genomes/ dir
+all_genomes: ../../All_genomes.tsv # table where cluster is specified for every genome in genomes/ dir
 busco_output: ../../BUSCO_hq_reps_output.tsv #output for BUSCO representative run
-cluster_info: cluster95 #Which cluster was used to create previous BUSCO output
+cluster_info: cluster95 #Which cluster was used to create previous busco output

 ```